A Guide to the Road Paving Process

 And so, in a salute to what is probably one of the most underappreciated industries in our nation, we thought we would offer a brief look at how a road is paved and all the work that goes into it.

-Excavation, earthwork and paving are what most people think of when they hear the words “road construction” and think of how a road is paved.
+Excavation, earthwork, and paving are what most people think of when they hear the words “road construction” and think of how a road is paved.
 However, long before the first shovel is ever lifted, countless hours go into planning and design.
 Below are just a few of the items that must be considered before beginning road maintenance:

 - Traffic volume and location